eungyup/si507_final_project/README.md

 ## Getting Started

 Before you run the application, I recommend you to check if you have installed python packages such as requests, bs4 (BeautifulSoup), flask (Flask, render_template, request), and plotly.
-Also, please get an API key from <a href="https://www.yelp.com/developers/documentation/v3" target="_blank">Yelp Fusion API</a>.
+Also, please get an API key from <a href="https://www.yelp.com/developers/documentation/v3">Yelp Fusion API</a>.

 ```
 import requests